tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/回源配置/回源 URL 重写_intl_en.md

 ## Configuration Overview

-If you need to modify the origin URL to the URL that matches the origin server, you can use the origin URL rewrite configuration in Tencent Cloud CDN.
+If you need to modify the origin-pull request URL to the URL that matches the origin server, you can use the origin URL rewrite configuration in Tencent Cloud CDN.